reactjs/translations.react.dev/PROGRESS.template.md

 ### When You're Ready...

-When everything above is translated, add your language to `deployedLanguages` in `Seo.tsx` of the original [reactjs/react.dev](https://github.com/reactjs/react.dev) repository.
+After everything above is translated, add your language to `deployedLanguages` in `Seo.tsx` of the original [reactjs/react.dev](https://github.com/reactjs/react.dev) repository.

-## Additional Pages
+## Secondary Content <!-- SECONDARY_CONTENT -->

-These API pages should ideally be translated too, but they're less urgent and should be done after the others:
+These API pages should ideally be translated too, but they're less urgent and can be done after the others:

 - [ ] Legacy React APIs
   - [ ] `Children`